isomerpages/govtech-gobusiness-main/_start-a-business/1-overview.md

 ## Overview

+If you're starting a business in Singapore, the first question to consider is whether you need to register it.

+Anybody looking to carry out any activity for profit on an ongoing basis must register a business with the Accounting and Corporate Regulatory Authority (ACRA), unless you meet the following criteria for exemption:

+ - You use your full name, as per your NRIC, as your business name.
+ - You and your partner(s) use your full names, as per your NRIC, as your business name

+Do note that if you add descriptive words to your name (eg: Flowers by Tan Mei Ling), you must register the business.
+There are other exemptions and the full list can be found [here](Full list of exemptions https://sso.agc.gov.sg/Act/BNRA2014?ProvIds=pr4-#pr4-){:target="_blank"}.

+#### Key steps to start

-If you're starting a business in Singapore, here are 6 key steps to guide you:
+Now that you know whether to register the business, here are 6 key steps to guide you:

 1. [Choose a business structure](/start-a-business/choose-a-business-structure/)
 2. [Find a business address](/start-a-business/find-a-business-address/)